 Pedro Hernandez focuses his litigation practice in the areas of insurance coverage, commercial disputes, real estate/construction deals, and trademark/trade secrets.
 Pedro also represents clients in the entertainment and media industries.

 Pedro represents domestic and international insurers in high-profile coverage litigation and bad faith matters throughout the United States.
 His practice focuses on commercial general liability, errors and omissions, and first-party claims involving high-exposure property damage.
 In addition, he represents insurers in commercial class actions in multidistrict litigation courts throughout the country.
 He has tried several cases through verdict.

 Pedro is a regular speaker at insurance industry events around the United States and in the United Kingdom on numerous insurance topics.

 Pedro joined Hinshaw in 2007.
-In addition to his practice, Pedro served as a member of Hinshaw's Executive Committee and is the co-leader of Hinshaw's global Insurance Services Practice Group, as well as the firm's Latin America Team.
+In addition to his practice, Pedro serves as a member of Hinshaw's Executive and Management Committees and is the co-leader of Hinshaw's global Insurance Services Practice Group, as well as the firm's Latin America Team.

 - Cuban-American Bar Association